There are some things in this universe humankind were never meant to know about.

 We’re certain one of them was meant to be the Queen’s sex life.

-Now, thanks to a new book released this week, we’ve crossed over into a place where we’re imagining Liz and Phil in missionary and there’s no going back.
+Now, thanks to a… book, we’ve crossed over into a place where we’re imagining Liz and Phil in missionary and there’s no going back.

 The Queen’s Marriage claims to pull back the curtain on the intimate details of Queen Elizabeth II and The Duke of Edinburgh Prince Philip’s coital activities, shedding light on the topic of the royals’ sexual appetites that probably could’ve stayed in the dark, The Sun reports.